Reitmania/reitmania.github.io/_pages/cv.md

 Misc
 ======

-I am part of Bonfire Interactive, an indie game startup from Aachen and Dresden in Germany, which I founded with my friend Alex.
+I was a part of Bonfire Interactive, an indie game startup from Aachen and Dresden in Germany, which I founded with my friend Alex.
 Bonfire was officially founded in 2018, but work on our game **Pale Blue Dot** already started in 2016.
-Pale Blue Dot is a RTS game with low poly graphics, completelly basing on an open source pipeline (e. g.
+Our game Pale Blue Dot is a RTS game with low poly graphics, completelly basing on an open source pipeline (e. g.
 Blender, Godot, Gimp).

-The game is funded by the [nordmedia – Film- und Mediengesellschaft Niedersachsen/Bremen mbH](https://www.nordmedia.de).
+The game was funded by the [nordmedia – Film- und Mediengesellschaft Niedersachsen/Bremen mbH](https://www.nordmedia.de).

-For more information visit the official [homepage](https://www.bonfire-Interactive.com).